Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

     -   #### First Time Visitor Goals

-        -   As a first time user, I wanted first impressions to be appealing, the idea being that it won't intimidate the user with an overload of content.
+        -   As a first-time user, I wanted first impressions to be appealing, the idea being that it won't intimidate the user with an overload of content.
-        -   As a first time user, I want the user to be able to easily navigate throughout the site to find content and services the user is looking for.
+        -   As a first-time user, I want the user to be able to easily navigate throughout the site to find content and services the user is looking for.
-        -   As a first time user, I wanted to make the content easily accessible on the pages rather than having them leave and find content on another page outside of the                   website.
+        -   As a first-time user, I wanted to make the content easily accessible on the pages rather than having them leave and find content on another page outside of the                   website.
-        -   As a first time user, I want the user to be able to understand the experience of Bruna Fernandes, her professional background and qualifications
+        -   As a first-time user, I want the user to be able to understand the experience of Bruna Fernandes, her professional background and qualifications
-        -   As a first time user, I want the user to be able to book an appointment with a few clicks and a form submission.
+        -   As a first-time user, I want the user to be able to book an appointment with a few clicks and a form submission.
-        -   As a first time user, I want the user to be able to submit a contact form for any issues outside of making an appointment.
+        -   As a first-time user, I want the user to be able to submit a contact form for any issues outside of making an appointment.

     -   #### Returning Visitor Goals

-        -   As a Returning Visitor, I want to find information about physiotherapy and services offered by Bruna Fernandes.
+        -   As a returning user, I want to find information about physiotherapy and services offered by Bruna Fernandes.
-        -   As a Returning Visitor, I want to find the best way to get in contact with the website for any questions the user may have.
+        -   As a returning user, I want to find the best way to get in contact with the website for any questions the user may have.
-        -   As a Returning Visitor, I want to be able to book appointments for current and future appointments.
+        -   As a returning user, I want to be able to book appointments for current and future appointments.
-        -   As a Returning Visitor, I want the user to be able to sign-up for Membership where they can access Do it yourself videos at home and access in-depth                             information on types of services and methods that they can receive at discount prices.
+        -   As a returning user, I want the user to be able to sign-up for Membership where they can access Do it yourself videos at home and access in-depth                             information on types of services and methods that they can receive at discount prices.

     -   #### Frequent User Goals

-        -   As a Frequent User, I want to check to see if there are any updated videos on the members page for fitness and strength purposes.
+        -   As a frequent user, I want to check to see if there are any updated videos on the members page for fitness and strength purposes.
-        -   As a Frequent User, I want to check to see if there are updated physiotherapy methods and information in the members page.
+        -   As a frequent user, I want to check to see if there are updated physiotherapy methods and information in the members page.
-        -   As a Frequent User, I want to be able to contact the owner on queries through a contact page.
+        -   As a frequent user, I want to be able to contact the owner on queries through a contact page.
-        -   As a Frequent User, I want to be able to book appointments when I feel the need.
+        -   As a frequent user, I want to be able to book appointments when I feel the need.
-        -   As a Frequent User, I want to to be able to check further membership discounts on services in the clinic or at-home.
+        -   As a frequent user, I want to be able to check further membership discounts on services in the clinic or at-home.

 -   ### Design